-

 No Item Added in Cart.

-Thoughtfully sourced and hygienically packed, our Milk Protein integrates smoothly for consistent textures and reliable results ideal for brands, salons, and home formulators building clean-label products with a premium feel.
+Thoughtfully sourced and hygienically packed, our High Protein Milk integrates smoothly for consistent textures and reliable results, ideal for brands, salons, and home formulators building clean-label products with a premium feel.

 | Title | Description |